Seteco/Somorrostro/External-Plugins.md

   Examples: https://github.com/firehol/netdata/tree/master/node.d

-Each of these modules plugins has each own methods for defining modules.
+Each of these modular plugins has each own methods for defining modules.
 Please check the examples and their documentation.

 ---